TPC Southwind: Course record

-The course record is 61, achieved twice professionally in the St. Jude Classic.
+The course record is 61, achieved three times professionally in the St. Jude Classic.
 Jay Delsing carded his in the fourth round in 1993 and tied for eighth place.
-Bob Estes shot his 61 in the first round in 2001, and held on to win the event by a stroke.
+Bob Estes shot his 61 in the first round in 2001, and held on to win the event by a stroke., and Scottie Scheffler in the second round of 2026.
 Estes also has the only hole-in-one at the 14th hole in the tour event, aced in 2002.
 Amateur golfer Braden Thornberry also shot the score 61 in a local junior event in August 2012.